 Want to get ahead?
 Learn how to allocate inventory the right way.

-Now that you know where traditional systems fall short, here are the key use cases of AI in inventory management and how they solve real-world challenges.
+Now that you know where traditional systems fall short, here are the key use cases of AI-based inventory management and how they solve real-world challenges.

 As per McKinsey, with AI-powered forecasting, businesses can reduce errors by 20–50% and cut lost sales or product unavailability by up to 65%.

-Another powerful way AI supports inventory management is through predictive analytics.
+Another powerful way AI supports inventory operations is through predictive analytics.
 These AI-driven models use real-time and historical data to determine how much stock you should carry at any given time.

 By factoring in demand trends, supplier lead times, sales velocity, and product seasonality, predictive analytics adjusts your inventory levels based on what’s happening, not static reorder points or rough estimates.